evelyndotjs/awe-dog-app-prework/README.md

 Having watched a step by step tutorial and replicating the code, I did not find the process to be very educational. <br>

 Even though building it entirely frontend with DOM access was the most straightforward, in order to get more practice from writing server code, I attempted to recreate the Dog App using Express & EJS.

+## The App

 A random dog image is rendered upon access to root, and then a specific dog image is fetched when the breed is selected from the dropdown menu and submitted.

 It is deployed on Heroku: [Server Dog App](https://glacial-lowlands-19605.herokuapp.com/)